Tag: The Amish

 Most of the families were dairy farmers, with the poorer men working “outside” jobs in construction.
 The wives and daughters often ran roadside vegetable and baked good stands, in addition to all the housekeeping and child-rearing — all made more difficult and labor-intensive by their refusal to use modern technology.
 Few Amish women had any schooling past the 6th grade.

-The amount of abuse that Amish women and girls experienced (then and now), and the degree … Read the rest
+The amount of abuse that Amish women and girls experienced (then and now), and the degree to which it’s simply accepted by everyone in the Amish community as an expected, normal, day-to-day experience is sickening.

 A comment by isavaldyr on Big Amish Brother.
 Life among the Amish.

 I grew up in a very rural part of Ohio less than a mile from some Amish families.
 My parents, who were (and are) avid gardeners, had dealings with them related to seeds, produce and simple woodcraft–stakes for tomato plants, things like that.
 It’s not uncommon for the Amish to have small businesses.
 Sawmills (only gas-powered machines of course–being connected to an electrical grid is too worldly) and things like that.
-Less entrepreneurial Amish men often fall into the same niche that Mexican illegal immigrants do in many other places, providing cheap labor for things like home renovations, since Amish will work for less than an “English” … Read the rest
+Less entrepreneurial Amish men often fall into the same niche that Mexican illegal immigrants do in many other places, providing cheap labor for things like home renovations, since Amish will work for less than an “English” roofer or sider and won’t sue you if they get hurt on the job.

 Have you seen “Breaking Amish”?
 It’s pretty fascinating – in how horrible the Amish life is.